dotnet/corert/Documentation/using-corert/reflection-free-mode.md

 ## Shimming

-Sometimes reflection is used in non-critical paths to retreive type names.
+Sometimes reflection is used in non-critical paths to retrieve type names.
 In reflection-free mode, accessing type names throws an exception.
 To help moving such code to reflection-free mode, we have an AppContext switch to generate fake names and namespaces for types.
 With this mode enabled, accessing the `Name` and `Namespace` property will not throw, but won't return the actual name either.

 To enable this mode, add following item to an `ItemGroup` in your project file: